How our mind creates and maintains patterns of dependence – and how to dissolve them

 - DISCONNECTION: I don’t want to be like my mother/father.
 We learn about relationships in our closest and most existential relationships – with our fathers and mothers.
 Many times, we replicate in our romantic life what we have experienced with our parents.
 The ironic thing is: The more we WANT TO BE NOT LIKE THEM, the stronger is the impulse to be exactly like them.
 We have the same relationship impulses within us as did our ancestors.
 We carry their traumas, and their pain.
 The key is, accepting that you are like them.
 That you have the same limitations and impulses and patterns within yourself.
 And that from this acceptance, maybe you can let go or make different choices.

 Where Does Dependent Thinking come from?

 We traditionally remember our childhood and past experiences, and tend to relate everything we are to what we experienced.
 But the sources of those 5 mental patterns are much more varied, and much less conscious.
-That is why it can be so difficult, tu recognize them and dissolve the pattern at its root.
+That is why it can be so difficult to recognize them and dissolve the patterns at their roots.
 We are not only subscribed to our own past experiences and the thought forms we consciously chose, but also we re-experience family traumas and patterns, typical emotions and reactions we know our ancestors to have had.
 We can experience emotions and mental patterns that originate in past lives – referred to by many as “karma”.
-And we can also be subscribe to collective patterns.
+And we can also be subscribed to collective patterns.
 That becomes obvious when we grow up in a certain culture.
 All the people in that culture tend to have certain patterns in common.
 And they get stronger, because they are not just individual, but collective patterns.